The Research Administration as a Profession (RAAAP) Survey – 2022

 The Research Administration as a Profession (RAAAP) longitudinal survey, asks questions about your experience as a research manager / research administrator, your most recent role, how you entered the field, your experience of research impact and engagement, and demographics (on your educational background, the country where you work, your age range, and gender).

-The survey is now closed – this is the third iteration of the survey and focussed on “How I Became a Research Manager and Administrator”.
-We are currently starting the data cleansing and analysis process.
+This is the third iteration of the survey and focussed on “How I Became a Research Manager and Administrator”.
+The survey is closed, and the data have been cleansed and anonymised, and are available (in SPSS and Excel formats) on figshare:

 As always, your participation was greatly appreciated!